 - I created the first applied behavioral science firm in Silicon Valley

-- I’ve worked with dozens of startups on product design and behavior-change projects
+- I’ve worked with dozens of companies on product design and behavior-change projects

 - I studied neuroscience at Stanford, and have been an applied behavioral scientist for almost 14 years